learn-co-students/phrg-school-domain-pca-000/README.md

 ## Resources
 * [StackOverflow](http://stackoverflow.com/) - [What does ||= (or equals) mean in Ruby?](http://stackoverflow.com/questions/995593/what-does-or-equals-mean-in-ruby)

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-school-domain/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-school-domain/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Domain Model for a School</p>